shashvcode/bnportfolio_v2/README.md

 # benjamin nashel – portfolio

-this is a clean, minimalist portfolio website for benjamin nashel, built by shashi verma.
+this is a clean, minimalist portfolio website for benjamin nashel.

 ## overview
 - lowercase only, helvetica font, white background